-- 1. Vantage Point Solutions (VPS) is the current Administrator for the Kansas Universal Service Fund (KUSF).
-KUSF Administration had been conducted by GVNW Consulting, Inc., and in February 2020, VPS and GVNW Consulting, Inc. merged their respective business operations with VPS remaining as the surviving entity.
+1. Vantage Point Solutions (VPS) is the current Administrator for the Kansas Universal Service Fund (KUSF).
 The KUSF Administrator has statutory responsibilities for collecting and auditing information regarding telecommunication service providers receiving funds from the KUSF.
 It is also entrusted with the duty to verify funds generated for the KUSF.

 K.S.A.
-66-2010 provides, in part, the Administrator's duties and responsibilities as follows: - (b)(1) Collecting and auditing all relevant information from all qualifying telecommunications public utilities, telecommunications carriers or wireless telecommunications service providers receiving funds from or providing funds to the KUSF; - (b)(2) verifying, based on the calculations of each qualifying telecommunications carrier, telecommunications public utility or wireless telecommunications service provider, the obligation of each such qualifying carrier, utility or provider to generate the funds required by the KUSF.
+66-2010 provides, in part, the Administrator's duties and responsibilities as follows:

+(b)(1) Collecting and auditing all relevant information from all qualifying telecommunications public utilities. telecommunications carriers or wireless telecommunications service providers receiving funds from or providing funds to the KUSF:

+(b)(2) verifying, based on the calculations of each qualifying telecommunications carrier. telecommunications public utility or wireless telecommunications service provider, the obligation of each such qualifying carrier, utility or provider to generate the funds required by the KUSF.

-- 2. As part of the Audit Process, VPS filed a letter on May 28, 2021, proposing certain audit standards and guidelines for Fiscal Year 24 of the KUSF, which begins March 1, 2020 and ends February 28, 2021.
-The letter sets forth normal modifications to the Carrier Selection Criteria in Attachment A and Audit Procedures in Attachment B to conform to specific aspects of Fiscal Year 24 and the need to reorganize, clarify and eliminate duplicative audit procedures.
-The letter, which is attached to the Order and incorporated by reference, also recommends a revision to the Audit Procedures in Attachment B to clarify the Commission's intent to permit the KUSF audits to encompass a review and investigation of accounting periods and Fiscal Years that either precede or proceed the designated Fiscal Year used as the base year for commencing the audits.
-This clarification was implied in prior years and had been specifically set forth in the scope of Pre-Audit Procedures.
-This clarification is provided to avoid claims that the audit scope is limited to the Fiscal Year used for the purpose of commencing audits and permits wider review when material findings warrant further examination. - 3.
-As part of the adoption process, VPS is directed to propose a list of the 16 carriers to be selected for the KUSF Fiscal Year 24 audits - 4.
-Based on the VPS letter dated May 28, 2021, the Commission finds the Selection Criteria, Audit Procedures and revision should be adopted.
-The Commission further determines
+2. As part of the Audit Process, VPS filed a letter on June 2, 2022, proposing certain audit standards and guidelines for Fiscal Year 25 of the KUSF, which begins March 1, 2021 and ends February 28, 2022.1 The letter sets forth normal modifications to the Carrier Selection Criteria in Attachment A and Audit Procedures in Attachment B to conform to specific aspects of Fiscal Year 25 and the need to reorganize, clarify and eliminate duplicative audit procedures.2 The letter, which is attached to the Order and incorporated by reference, also indicates the Audit Procedures in Attachment B restates the Commission's intent to permit the KUSF audits to encompass a review and investigation of accounting periods and Fiscal Years that either precede or proceed the designated Fiscal Year used as the base year for commencing the audits.3 This expressed Audit Procedure is provided to avoid claims that the audit scope is limited to the Fiscal Year used for the purpose of commencing audits and permits wider review when material findings warrant further examination.

+3. As part of the adoption process, VPS is directed to propose a list of the 16 carriers to be selected for the KUSF Fiscal Year 25 audits

+4. Based on the VPS letter dated June 2, 2022, the Commission finds the Selection Criteria, Audit Procedures and revision should be adopted.
+The Commission further determines that VPS be directed to file in this Docket a list of the 16 carriers to be audited within ten (10) days of the issuance of this Order.

-1 VPS' letter dated May 28, 2021 in Docket 20-GIMT-086-GIT, submitting March 2020 through February 2021 Fiscal Year Selection Criteria and Review Procedures (GVNW letter).
+1 VPS' letter dated June 2, 2022 in Docket 21-GIMT-095-GIT, submitting March 2021 through February 2022 Fiscal Year Selection Criteria and Review Procedures (VPS letter).